adamsilver/fdpb/00-Preface.md

 # Introduction

-I can remember the first time I dabbled in web design.
+I remember my first experiences with web design.
 It was 2000 and one of the modules on my AVCE ICT course was ‘web design’.
-It mostly consisted of copying other people's code via *view source* and make small changes.
+Class mostly consisted of copying other people's code via *view source* and make small changes.

-I built up an intimate relationship with most elements.
+I built up a fair understanding of most elements.
 The complex ones were framesets and tables because we used those to design interesting layouts.
 Links were easy, you just pointed the `href` at the page and everything worked, but forms were different.
-Forms were special.
+They were special.

 *View source* didn't work.
 I mean it did work, to an extent.
 But only in that it rendered the form in the browser.
 Submitting the form did nothing.
-I became obsessed with trying to get a form to submit and do *something*.
-I even remember trying to copy Amazon's add-to-basket HTML code.
-How stupid I felt.
-Eventually I realised I needed a server which opened an entirely new world of problems that I needed to learn how to solve.
+I became obsessed with trying to get the form to do *something*.
+I remember trying to copy Amazon's add-to-basket form in the hope that I could build my own ecommerce store.
+After an embarassing amount of time I learned that I was missing a little thing called a *server*.
+This opened up a brand new ‘can of worms’.

-In those days if you were a web developer, you did the whole lot.
-Databases, servers, HTML and design.
-Today they call this *full stack*.
-I realised quickly back then that I was way more interested with the interaction and experience side of things than I was databases.
-I quickly transitioned and most often had job titles of Front-end Developer.
+In those days as a web developer you were responsible for many facets: databases, servers, HTML and design.
+Nowadays they have a special term called *full stack*.
+I realised quickly back then that I was far more concerned with the interaction and experience side of things than I was databases.
+I quickly specialised as a Front-end Developer.

-My obsession with forms never really stopped.
-I've always worked on highly interactive websites.
-And it's hard to have much interaction unless a form is involved in some form or other.
-From e-commerce sites to rich administrative back office sites I've had to design and build forms.
+My obsession with forms never subsided and I've always found myself working on highly interactive websites, not just those that present information.
+From ecommerce websites to administrative applications, forms have always played a major role.
+If you're reading this book, it's probably the same for you.

 ## Evaluation by problem

-I started with 50 principles, email to smashing/a list apart.
+When I first had the idea to write a book about form design, it started as a list of ~50 principles with a chapter for each one.
+As I tried to write each one, I found it jarring and I never really knew why.
+Then I read Heydon Pickering's book Inclusive Design Patterns where he mentioned this exact problem.

+In short, when we're in the workplace and we're trying to design something, we don't start with the principles and make the design match those.
+It's the other way around.
+We orientate ourselves around a problem and apply various applicable principles to those.
+Specifically, we often apply the same principles to many different problems.

+Trying to discuss principles in the abstract simply isn't practical.
+Having discovered Heydon's lightbulb moment, I quickly changed course and sketched out several chapters that would encompass the ~50 principles by solving real world problems.
+The result is this book.

 ## Principles

+Just because the page isn't designed around principles, doesn't mean we're not designing to them.
+Principles still have a solid place in this book and we'll refer to many throughout.
+This book aims to produce and define several reusable patterns.
+Any design system is usually founded on principles and this book is no different.

+- Read Alla book
+- lay out the principles

+---

 When designing solutions to problems, including those revolving around forms we need to have principles and morals.
 What are we without those anyway?